 Unfortunately no matter how much you tell yourself that, what happens to your staff and customers when sales slow down?

 If you want to be a successful mobile food business you have to continue to be loyal to your employees, customers and the community.

 This is especially important to a food truck business since most of your employees have direct contact with your customers.
-They understand your menu and the mission of the business, they build relationships with customers and are a big reason the customers keep coming back.
+They need to understand your menu and the mission of the business.
+They also build relationships with customers and are a big reason the customers keep coming back.

 If you want to grow and thrive in the mobile food industry there are : long-term employee relationships, low overhead, bulk purchasing, low prices, no debt and treating employees and customers like family.

 5 Ways To Build Food Truck Staff And Customer Loyalty:

 No matter what position a staff member is hired for, you need to think about and share your vision for their future within your food truck business.
 Promoting from your existing staff builds trust and gives employees goals to shoot for.

 These long-term employee relationships will also boost morale and productivity within the truck.
 This helps the business out by providing lower turnover and keeps overhead as low as possible.
 The lack of turnover will also cut down on the costs of training.

 By the time someone reaches a leadership position they will have a thorough understanding of all of the systems and intricacies of your food truck business.
 This means that they can operate more efficiently.

 This one may sound odd at first, but much like successful restaurants, you need to take advantage of your food truck community/organization to negotiate volume discounts with local suppliers.
 This will also add to building a long-term relationship with suppliers to assure they will provide you with low prices.